Trading strategies

 Your investment portfolio includes an investment that tracks the S&P 500, which is currently valued at $4,000.
 After a news announcement, you identify the risk of a potential market downturn that could negatively impact the value of your portfolio.

-You decide to mitigate the risk by purchasing a European-style cash-settled put option on the S&P 500 index.
+You decide to mitigate this risk by purchasing a European-style cash-settled put option on the S&P 500 index.
 The strike price of the put option is set at 3,900 points, with an expiry date three months from now.

 If the S&P 500 falls below the strike price of 3,900 points, the contract will be exercised on the expiry date, and you will receive a cash payment corresponding to the difference.
 This payout will help offset any decline in the value of your investment portfolio tied to the index's performance.